The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Environments

 The emergence of these transitional instabilities creates fundamental differences between 2D and 3D cavity flow configurations that extend far beyond geometric considerations.
 While two-dimensional simulations remain computationally efficient and provide valuable insights into fundamental feedback mechanisms, they systematically overpredict cavity tone amplitudes by up to 15 dB compared to three-dimensional cases and miss critical mixing processes that govern realistic flow physics~\cite{devicente2015linear}.
 The three-dimensional effects introduce end-wall influences that cause flow spillage over cavity sides, development of Taylor-Görtler-like vortices, and breakdown of coherent shear layer structures due to spanwise instabilities.
 In compressible flows within this Reynolds number range, the acoustic feedback mechanisms become particularly complex, with the classical Rossiter formula requiring depth-sensitized modifications to account for three-dimensional cavity effects and modified convection velocities~\cite{barone2018cavity, rossiter1964wind}.

 This rich transitional behavior makes cavity flows particularly valuable as canonical test cases for developing and validating advanced flow control strategies, especially those employing machine learning approaches.
 The geometric simplicity combined with complex physics provides an ideal benchmark that bridges fundamental research and practical aerodynamic applications.
 Various frameworks have provided theoretical foundations for understanding the underlying bifurcation mechanisms and sensitivity characteristics that govern cavity flow transitions~\cite{sipp2007global}.
 However, the practical implementation of flow control in this Reynolds number range faces several specific challenges that stem from the complex transitional flow physics and multi-frequency acoustic coupling.
 The strong nonlinear coupling between Rossiter modes creates frequency cross-talk and triadic interactions that complicate traditional linear control approaches, while mode-switching regimes introduce time-varying dynamics that challenge adaptive control systems~\cite{rowley2006dynamics}.
 Multiple time scales ranging from fast Kelvin-Helmholtz instabilities to slow mode-switching phenomena create complex control requirements, with real-time implementation demanding computational capabilities supporting control frequencies up to 10 kHz.
 Energy efficiency considerations become particularly critical in practical applications, as the spatially disjoint measurement and control locations inherent in cavity flows introduce time-delay effects that can destabilize feedback control systems if not properly addressed~\cite{cattafesta2008active}.
 As a result, the rich transitional physics and computational accessibility make cavity flows in this Reynolds number range an enduring benchmark for flow control innovation, particularly as machine learning approaches mature and computational resources continue to expand.

+\paragraph{Numerical setup and validation.} The open cavity benchmark comprises 2D and 3D low Mach number flows ($Ma < 0.2$) over square cavities at Reynolds numbers $Re_D \in [4,200, ~7,500]$, based on the cavity depth $D$ and free-stream velocity $U_\infty$, following the configuration of Barbagallo et al.~\cite{barbagallo2009closed}.